Resparing/vkdt/DOCUMENTATION/Instance.md

 	- There are 3 parameters:
 		1. `applicationInfo` A const reference to your application data, defined in step 3.
 		2. `debug` A const boolean to allow debugging.
 		3. `verbose` A const boolean to allow information on what is happening in the VKDT Instance.
-Note that this option will also add debugging to the Vulkan instance creation & destruction functions.
+Note that this option will also add debugging to the Vulkan instance creation & deletion functions.

 5. Get a vector of your requested Vulkan Extensions & Layers:
 	- The vector must be type `std::vector<const char*>`.